 Machine translation solutions, like Google Translate, are scalable and cost-effective, but lack accuracy and can lead to misinterpretation of key information.
 Additionally, they don't have security protocols, increasing the risk of HIPPA, HITECH, and PII compliance violations.

-The best solutions can balance the true cost of translation-TIME and LABOR, by leveraging both technology and human translation.
+The best solutions can balance the true cost of translation-TIME and LABOUR, by leveraging both technology and human translation.
 This mitigates the challenge of micromanaging a translation process and helps lower costs while providing accurate translation for medical terminology.

 Our unique combination of human translators, reverse proxy technology, APIs, and connectors help us provide seamlessly translated websites in as little as 30 days, all but eliminating the strain on your marketing team.